Louisiana Charter Schools Research Alliance

-This alliance seeks to use data and evidence to understand problems of practice related to the diversity of English learners (ELs) and to explore the education programs and services that best meet EL students' needs.
-Alliance work includes developing a research agenda, conducting research, and supporting the use of data and evidence to improve education programs, practice, and policy related to English learners.
+This alliance seeks to identify indicators of program quality and effectiveness among charter schools to inform charter school improvement in Louisiana.
+Alliance work includes developing a research agenda, conducting research, and supporting the use of data and evidence to improve practice, policy, and student outcomes.

 Learn more »